Electric Transformers

 In a core-type transformer, the windings are evenly split and wound on the limbs of the core.
 The core consists of three limbs on the same plane.
 Each of these limbs contains both the primary and secondary windings.
 These windings may be better referred to as the high voltage and low voltage windings.
 The low voltage windings are wound closest to the core since it is easier to insulate.
 The high voltage coil is then wrapped around the low voltage winding with insulation between them.
 In this construction, the windings are magnetically coupled with each other, where one winding uses the other two limbs as a return path for its magnetic flux.

-These are used to monitor oil temperature.
+These devices are used to monitor the oil temperature in the transformer.

 Electric transformers are static electrical machines that transform electric power from one circuit to the other without changing the frequency.
 An electrical transformer can increase or decrease the voltage with...